join

 Contact Us

-The Chamber is located on Treaty 9 Territory, the traditional land of the Ojibway (Anishinaabe), Cree (including the Omushkegowuk) and other Indigenous Nations.
-The Chamber is committed to advancing economic reconciliation under the Truth and Reconciliation Commission's Calls to Action #92 "Business and Reconciliation."
+The Chamber is located the traditional lands of the Mattagami First Nation in the Treaty 9 region.
+The Chamber is committed to advancing economic reconciliation under the Truth and Reconciliation Commission's Calls to Action #92.
 To learn more and to read the 94 Calls to Action, visit: www.nctr.ca.

 • Member Login